benjGam/Response-Normalizer/README.md

 - If your logic return not only one result but many, it will be handled by adding corresponding plural form for word (e.g: 'User' -> 'Users', 'Category' -> 'Categories', ...)
 - If you have not one query param but many, they'll be joined with 'and' and appears in order they were declared in handler declaration.
 - If your logic depends on another service, it handled by using '@ExternalService(ServiceType)' decorator on your handler declaration (Controller method).

+## What's next

+### Manage Empty Returned Datas (Unmanaged by ORM throwing)

+The management of empty datas is not currently implemented, i already developed that part, but i'm currently thinking on how to cleanly implement it in package.